stevearc/pair-ls/README.md

 If you have access to a server with a public IP address that is reachable by both parties, you have options that will be a bit more convenient and more reliable.
 The most straightforward is [ssh port forwarding](docs/PORT_FORWARDING.md), but you can also set up [a relay server](docs/RELAY.md).

-For completeness, you can also set up a [signal server](docs/SIGNAL.md), but that has all the drawbacks of both the WebRTC approach and the relay server approach.
+For completeness, you can also set up a [signal server](docs/SIGNAL.md), but that has all the drawbacks of both WebRTC relay server, so it's not recommended.

 ### Password protection

-If you opt to use port forwarding or a relay server, you should make sure to enable password protection to prevent anyone on the internet from seeing your code.
+If your pair-ls webpage is visible on the public internet, you should make sure to enable password protection to prevent anyone on the internet from seeing your code.
 Simply provide a password, either via the [config file](#configuration) or with the environment variable `PAIR_WEB_PASS`.
 The webserver will now require this password before allowing access.
 You should also make sure your site it